UncoderIO/Uncoder_IO/README.md

         - File
     - Set the number of IOCs per query to take into account the performance of your platform
     - Select what hash types to use for queries if the hash is enabled as an IOC type
-    - Set up new or select existing platform-specific IOC field mapping profiles.
-Use this feature if your data schema has non-standard field names for:
-        - Destination IP
-        - Source IP
-        - Domain
-        - URL
-        - Emails
-        - Files
-        - Md5
-        - Sha1
-        - Sha256
-        - Sha512
     - Define exceptions: specify hashes, domains, IPs, emails, files, or URLs (in full or only partially) you want to exclude from your queries
-    - Choose if you want to add source IP to your queries with OR operator
 6. Click Translate.

 ## :coffee: Writing rules